Vaaranam Aayiram: Filming

-The shooting of the film commenced without a leading lady on 24 November 2006 at a nightclub in Chennai.
+Principal photography commenced on 24 November 2006 in Chennai.
 In April 2007, it was announced that a 10-day shoot in Afghanistan would be followed by shooting in Malaysia, Russia and the United States, thus Vaaranam Aayiram was the first Tamil film being shot in Afghanistan.
 However, the film only completed a shoot at the University of California in Berkeley and shooting was not held in Afghanistan.

-Sameera Reddy, who announced as the leading lady, joined the schedule in United States, where major sequences of the film being shot.
-In November 2007, Gautham Menon decided to send the reels back to Chennai from San Francisco.
-Two of the production managers were assigned the task of bringing the reels to the producer's office.
-But they stayed in Singapore for a couple of days before returning to Chennai.
-Following their arrival, it was understood the reels went missing in the hotel they stayed in at Singapore, but a search by the police proved unsuccessful.
+In November 2007, when filming in the United States was still ongoing, Menon decided to send the reels back to Chennai.
+Two of the production managers were assigned the task of bringing the reels to the producer's office; however, the pair decided to stay in Singapore for a couple of days before returning to Chennai.
+Following their arrival in Chennai, it was discovered that the reels went missing in the hotel they stayed at in Singapore, but a search by the police proved unsuccessful.
 The whole crew was in a fix as the reels held fight scenes, songs and other scenes worth $500,000 (₹1.5 crore).
 Soon after, the reels were found with the Singapore airport authorities.

 The team later shot few schedules in Chennai during January 2008 and was completed within a month.
 In April 2008, a song was filmed by an assistant cameraman with a high-tech camera, costing about Rs.
 1.5 crore, fastened to his hip.
 While the assistant was moving behind the actors canning the shots, he tripped unexpectedly and the camera broke to pieces.
 The shot resumed a day later with a similar camera.
 The team further shot sequences in Kashmir and Delhi, and continued intermittently so that Suriya could work on his commitments for Ayan.
-The film finished its shoot in August 2008, after one year of production.
+Filming ended in August 2008, after one year of production.

 Music

 The film has seven songs composed by Harris Jayaraj with lyrics written by Thamarai and Na.
 Muthukumar.
 The original soundtrack album, distributed by Sony BMG, featured an instrumental track not included in the film.
 The songs from the albums were released to four leading radio stations in Chennai, with one song per station, in attempt to popularise it five days before the official launch on 24 September 2008, which was the first of its kind in Indian cinema.
-The album opened to positive response from music critics and audiences and became the most downloaded Tamil album during that time, and was considered to be one of the best albums of that decade.
+The album opened to positive response from music critics and audiences and became the most downloaded Tamil album during that time.
 It became the most played and repeated soundtracks within the arrival of music streaming platforms in the Indian music scene.